munakima/projects/ProteinDB/README.md

 The Protein Data Bank (PDB) is a repository of raw atomic coordinates of biomolecules.
 Any structural bioinformatics study requires post-processing of the raw data into derived information to be used in subsequent analysis.
 One of the most widely used derived pieces of information are non-covalent atomic contacts within and among biomolecules.
 Non-covalent atomic contacts define the structure and interactions of most biomolecules.
 Analysis of this information is crucial across many fields such as protein folding or protein-protein interaction prediction.
 Diverse structural bioinformatics studies tend to require similar collection and processing of intra- or inter-molecular atomic contacts from the raw structures in the PDB.
 In this project a system will be developed  that aims to provide information about contacts in a flexible and easy to use format.

 We have identified several stages common to bioinformatics studies based on atomic contacts.
 These steps are
 1) quality filtering of structures
-2)accessible surface and surface area change identification 3)atomic contact identification
+2) accessible surface and surface area change identification
+3) atomic contact identification
-4)contact visualization.
+4) contact visualization.
 Automated protocols will be created that collect contact data according to standardized and widely used metrics.
 The system will have a provision to be updated on a monthly basis and be accompanied by suitable web-based analytics tools to facilitate biomolecular atomic data repurposing.

 ## The dataset